OSHA 24 Hour HAZWOPER Training – 29 CFR 1910.120 (e)

 We will get you a quote within 24 Hours!

 ‘Large corporations often operate and manage in-house learning management systems (LMS).’

 We understand this statement and are ready to support employers in fulfilling their safety training goals by providing you with SCORM 1.2 or SCORM 2004 compatible safety training course files.

 If you are in search of SCORM compliant safety training courses developed in compliance with OSHA, HAZWOPER, NFPA 70E, DOT Hazmat, and RCRA safety regulations, then you are at the right place!

 As experts in the field of safety training, we at HAZWOPER OSHA Training are aware of the various methods employers use to train their employees.
 Therefore, we are prepared to develop customized SCORM packages to suit your organization’s safety training needs.
 As such, we can convert this online OSHA 24 Hour HAZWOPER Training course into a SCORM package to enable you to train your employees using your company’s LMS, making training accessible and hassle-free.

 To learn more about SCORM Packages, click here.

 - The OSHA 24 Hour HAZWOPER certification is targeted at workers who work at contaminated sites, but who undertake work tasks that do not expose them to hazardous substances at or above the Permissible Exposure Limits (PELs).

-- The 40 Hour HAZWOPER certification is targeted toward workers who are routinely exposed to hazardous substances at or above PELs.
+- The OSHA 40-Hour HAZWOPER certification is targeted toward employees who are regularly exposed to hazardous substances or toxic chemicals at or above PELs